While Stability Lasts: A Stochastic Model of Non-Custodial Stablecoins: Model

 Given supply and demand, the STBL market clears by setting demand equal to supply in dollar terms.
-This yields the clearing price $Z_t = \frac{\mathcal D}{\mathcal L_t}$.
-This clearing equation is related to the quantity theory of money and is similar to the clearing in automated market makers \cite{angeris20} but processed in batch.
+This yields the clearing price $Z_t = \frac{\mathcal D}{\mathcal L_t}$.\footnote{We can consider constant elasticity STBL demand functions that depend on $Z_t$.
+Letting $q$ be the quantity of STBL demanded at \$1 price and assuming a constant price elasticity $-\gamma<0$, the dollar-denominated demand function is $\mathcal D(Z_t) = Z_t Q(Z_t) = Z_t q/(1-\gamma (1-Z_t)).$ for $\gamma=1$ we obtain the case of constant dollar denominated demand.
+In clearing the market, the generalized price process is a linear transformation $Z_t = \frac{1}{\gamma}\left( \frac{q}{\mathcal L_t} -1\right) + 1$. } This clearing equation is related to the quantity theory of money and is similar to the clearing in automated market makers \cite{angeris20} but processed in batch.